Graduate School Curricular Guidelines CG

 Degree Specialization Change

-If a program seeks to create a new degree designation for a track currently offered in an existing degree, with or without eliminating the original degree, a new degree proposal must be submitted to the graduate school with subsequent review and approval by CCGS.
+If a program seeks to create a new degree designation for a track currently offered in an existing degree, with or without eliminating the original degree, a new degree proposal must be submitted to the graduate school with subsequent review and endorsement by CCGS.

 Revising an International Cooperative Degree Program